ChristopherWirtOfficial/2048Bot/README.md

 Command-line 2048 game for bruteforce gameplay testing

 # How-To
-The application is purely command line, and may be run from a shortcut or any other command line interface.
+The application is purely command line, and may be run from a shortcut, the provided Run.bat or any other command line interface.
 The command to run it is

     2048.exe [algorithm]

 An algorithm may be specified, with the default being RotateCW (because it was the original reason for this project)

 Supported algorithms are below.
 If you want to know exactly what they do, check the source code!